ENFR

 Régénératique

-Replanter les livres, Jeter l'encre, Retrouver la mémoire (2021), created for the Lieurac Land Art Festival in Ariège, symbolically reintegrates books into the soil from which their paper came.
-“Paper Fugue” (2019)—musical scores folded and then glued onto beech tree trunks in Finieyrols, in the Aubrac region—creates ephemeral notations on the bark.
+Replanter les livres, Jeter l'encre, Retrouver la mémoire, created for the Lieurac Land Art Festival in Ariège, symbolically reintegrates books into the soil from which their paper came.
+“Fugue de papier”, musical scores folded and then glued onto beech tree trunks in Finieyrols, in the Aubrac region, creates ephemeral notations on the bark.

 These interventions are then removed because the ink and glue are not biodegradable, and they only have a symbolic and ephemeral value, highlighting the problem of the materials complexity making it impossible to biodegrade all of its objects, even the simplest ones.